 WordPress version 4.7 was released yesterday; as usual it brings a whole raft of new features and enhancements for both end users and developers (173 of them in fact) along with lots of bug fixes.
-WordPress is an open source project which means that anyone can help to build it, and I’m proud to have made my first official contribution to WordPress in this version.
+WordPress is an open source project which means that anyone can help to build it, and I’m proud to have made my first official code contribution to WordPress in this version.

 At the contributor day held after this year’s WordCamp Manchester, I wrote a small patch to fix a bug in WordPress.
 It fixed a rare bug whereby the wrong link was sent in password reset emails to users on sites using WordPress’s Multisite functionality.

-Despite having worked on WordPress core with other contributors before, it was great to finally work through the entire process of submitting a patch from end-to-end.
+Despite having worked on WordPress core with other contributors before, it was great to finally work through the entire process of submitting a (tiny!) patch from end-to-end.

 It is immensely satisfying to know that code I’ve written will be running on millions of websites running WordPress (at the time of writing, just 13 hours after release, WordPress 4.7 has already been downloaded over 1.7 million times).
 It’s definitely something I’ll be setting aside time to do more of in 2017.